CloudReactor/cloudreactor-procwrapper/README.md

 To facilitate this, dictionary fragments can be extracted to individual environment variables using [jsonpath-ng](https://github.com/h2non/jsonpath-ng).
-To specify that a variable be extracted from a dictionary using a JSON Path expression, append "|JP:" followed by the JSON Path expression to the secret location string.
+To specify that a variable be extracted from a dictionary using a JSON Path expression, append `|JP:` followed by the JSON Path expression to the secret location string.
 For example, if the AWS Secrets Manager ARN